nuwanwp/Certification/Implement and manage storage.md

 - **Standard** storage accounts are backed by magnetic hard disk drives (HDD).
 A standard storage account provides the lowest cost per GB.
 You can use Standard storage for applications that require bulk storage or where data is infrequently accessed.

 - **Premium** storage accounts are backed by solid-state drives (SSD) and offer consistent low-latency performance.
 You can use Premium storage for Azure virtual machine disks with I/O-intensive -applications like databases.
--

 - 1. General-purpose v2 Standard
   2. Block blob Premium / 190.7TB
-  3. Append blobs Premium / for vm loggin
+  3. Append blobs Premium / for vm loggings
   4. Page blobs Premium / 8tb / vhd files, disks

   - Naming of stroage account and containers
   - account name, blob names are case sentive

 ## Architecture
 - 1. Reliability
   - ZRS and GZRS give max availability and durability as redundency options
 - 2. Security
 - 3. Cost Optimization
 - 4. Azure policies
-- 5. Azure Advisor (Reliability,Security,Cost Optimization,Performance,Operational Excellence)
+- 5. Azure Advisor (Reliability,Security,Cost Optimization,Performance,Operational Excellence).
+Cannot create alerts from advisor

 ## Quickstart